nayeemmz/cmsc426Spring2021/project3.md

 ## Test your model

 Extract the bag of visual words for the test image and then pass it as an input to the SVM models you created during training to predict its label.
+That means it would be tested using all the SVM classifiers and assigned the label that gives the higest score.

 <a name='part2'></a>